-Feasibility Studies - The Company recognizes revenue over the term of the statements of work under any funded feasibility study agreements.
-Revenue recognition for consideration, if any, related to a license option right is assessed based on the terms of any such future license agreement or is otherwise recognized at the completion of the feasibility study agreement.
+Research Collaborations- The Company recognizes revenue over the term of the statements of work under any funded research collaborations (including feasibility study agreements).
+Revenue recognizion for consideration, if any, related to a license option right is assessed based on the terms of any such future license agreement or is otherwise recognized at the completion of the research collaborations (including feasibility study agreements).